caryoscelus/heavy-bright-sun-wip/chapters/xxx-flight-across.md

 Flap-flap-flap---ta-ta-ta---zhzhzh

-The sound of the ???? chopping the air.
+The sound of ??? blades chopping the air.

 ????